Automatic Student Loan Forbearance: What Is It & When Does It Happen?

 Loans Waiting for Discharge or Forgiveness

-Some forms of student loans discharge or forgiveness require the Department of Education to review documentation and determine if the borrower is eligible.
+Some forms of student loan discharge or forgiveness require the Department of Education to review documentation and determine if the borrower is eligible.
 According to Taylor, the eligible federal student loans in question are typically put into an automatic administrative forbearance during this time.

 For example, borrowers might be eligible for forgiveness of federal student loans they borrowed to attend a school that misled students or engaged in unlawful misconduct.
 If a borrower files a “Defense to Repayment” forgiveness claim, their federally held student loans must be automatically placed in forbearance.